nautobot/go-nautobot/docs/VLANLocationAssignment.md

 ### NewVLANLocationAssignment

-`func NewVLANLocationAssignment(id string, objectType string, display string, url string, naturalSlug string, vlan BulkWritableCableRequestStatus, location BulkWritableCableRequestStatus, ) *VLANLocationAssignment`
+`func NewVLANLocationAssignment(objectType string, display string, url string, naturalSlug string, vlan BulkWritableCableRequestStatus, location BulkWritableCableRequestStatus, ) *VLANLocationAssignment`

 NewVLANLocationAssignment instantiates a new VLANLocationAssignment object This constructor will assign default values to properties that have it defined,